epigen/open_pipelines/pipelines/atacseq.md

 ## Usage

  - Clone the pipeline repository: `git clone git@github.com:epigen/open_pipelines.git`;
- - Adapt the [pipeline configuration file](atacseq.yaml) to point to specific software if needed;
+ - Adapt the [pipeline configuration file](atacseq.yaml) to point to required software needed by the pipeline.
+All runnables are values under the "tools" section;
  - Create a sample annotation sheet containing the variables `sample_name`, `protocol`, and `organism`;
  - Create a project configuration file that points to the [pipeline interface file](../pipeline_interface.yaml) and the sample annotation sheet;
  - Run pipelines using looper `looper run project_config.yaml`.